Back Up & Restore

 Export your WolfWave settings to a JSON file and restore them on another Mac.
 Accounts stay private.
 Reconnect Twitch on your terms.

-Save your WolfWave preferences to a file, then bring them back on another Mac or after a clean reinstall.
+Save your settings to a file, restore them anywhere.
+Bring your setup to another Mac or back after a clean reinstall.
 Your accounts are never in the file, so backups are safe to keep and share.

 What gets backed up